 The debate over the genetics of OG Kush and what exactly ‘OG’ stands for has been a heated topic of discussion for many years.
 Here is what we do know.

-OG Kush is known to be fairly difficult to grow; producing low yields if not grown correctly.
-This also makes it a risky investment for growers, which tends to drive down the supply.
+OG Kush is known to be fairly difficult to grow; and will produce low yields if not grown correctly.
+This also makes it a risky investment for growers; and tends to drive down the supply.

-Despite that fact, OG Kush is highly sought out for because of its unique taste, scent, look, feel and high, which is definitely not for the feint of heart.
+Despite the drawbacks OG Kush is in high demand.
+People seek it out mainly because of its unique taste, scent, look, feel and euphoric high – which is definitely not for the faint of heart.
 The compact buds are almost neon green in color, with heavy crystallization that will leave your fingers extremely sticky after handling.
-When grown properly, the strain is a delicacy that deserves a spot on every marijuana enthusiast’s wish list.
+When grown properly, the strain is a delicacy that deserves a spot on every cannabis enthusiast’s wish list.

 “A phenotype is simply a difference in the outward, physical appearance of the plant.”

 What this means is that two different seeds from the same mother plant (same genotype) can have significant variation in the resulting plants (phenotype).
 This is thought to occur in some hybrid plants because the sativa gene is recessive.
 A plant with a 60/40 cross in favor of sativa can produce seeds with a dominance of indica traits, essentially resulting in two completely different strains.
 Although people modestly classify them as “hybrids,” we believe these phenotypes are far more complex than that, and deserve more accurate categorization in the future.

 Seedfinder lists OG Kush as indica, with a family tree stemming from Chemdawg (Chemdawg x [Lemon Thai x Old World Paki Kush]).
 However, a number of debaters argue that OG Kush is simply a phenotype of Chemdawg that is a result of years of stabilization and finding the perfect fertilizers.